 Have you ever taken a course at the Justice Institute of B.C.? ☐ YES ☐ NO

 If YES, Student Identity Number (if known):

 The following is my: ☐ Work address ☐ Home address

 LAST NAME FIRST NAME MIDDLE NAME

 POSITION ORGANIZATION

 STREET NAME AND ADDRESS

 CITY PROVINCE COUNTRY

-POSTAL CODE EVENING OR HOME PHONE DAY PHONE ( )
+POSTAL CODE EVENING OR HOME PHONE DAY PHONE

-OPTIONAL INFORMATION ,

-DISABILITIES/SPECIAL REQUIREMENTS (PLEASE DESCRIBE):
+OPTIONAL INFORMATION DISABILITIES/SPECIAL REQUIREMENTS (PLEASE DESCRIBE):

 MEMBER OF A FIRST NATION?
-YES □ NO , 77
+YES NO

 Many of our courses have prerequisites.
 Please read the course descriptions in our calendar carefully before undertaking to register in a course.

 COURSE NAME COURSE NO. START DATE COURSE FEE

 Note: Courses are GST-exempt.
 TOTAL FEE

+Note: Oddiscs are Collectingt.

 ENCLOSED IS MY COURSE FEE PAYMENT BY:

 ☐ Cheque or money order Name of Cardholder

-ryame of Cardnoider

 □ MasterCard

 UISA IIIIIIII Exp.
+II

+☐ Please check this box if you already receive the Career and Community Studies Calendar from another source, or if you

 Justice Institute of B.C., 715 McBride Boulevard, New Westminster, B.C.
-V3L 5T4 Phone: 604/528-5590; Fax 604/528-5653 are not interested in future mailings.
+V3L 5T4 For registration only: phone 604/528-5590; fax 604/528-5653 are not interested in future mailings.